 Conosci il significato del rombo?

-Do you know the meaning of the diamond?
+Do you know the meaning of the rhombus?

-In this article we tell you a piece of the fascinating history of Moroccan artisan carpets, which has been handed down for more than two thousand years.
+In this article we tell you a piece of the fascinating history of Moroccan artisanal rugs, which has been handed down for more than two thousand years.

 The symbols traditionally used in Amazigh handcrafted rugs may seem contemporary and purely abstract.

 In reality, everything has a deep and ancient meaning.
-And in most cases, they tell stories of femininity, pregnancy, childbirth, sexual encounters between men and women and marriage.
+And in most cases, they tell stories of femininity, pregnancy, childbirth, sexual union between man and woman, and marriage.

-A perfect example is that of the diamond, the most frequent symbol in Amazigh carpets.
+A perfect example is the diamond, the most frequent symbol in Amazigh rugs.

-It has a prehistoric origin and at the time was found not only in Morocco but also in the Mediterranean, Europe and beyond.
+It has a prehistoric origin and at the time was found not only in Morocco but also across the Mediterranean, Europe and beyond.

-In fact, among the oldest art objects in Europe (even 30,000 years BC) we find the "Venus figurines" with their characteristic rhomboid shape, due to the extremely accentuated representation of secondary sexual characteristics: large, wide breasts, pelvis and hips. very important, voluminous butt, important thighs.
+In fact, among the oldest art objects in Europe (dating back as far as 30,000 years BC) we find the "Venus figurines" with their characteristic diamond shape, due to the highly accentuated representation of secondary sexual characteristics: large, prominent breasts, a wide pelvis and hips, voluminous buttocks, and substantial thighs.

-These figurines were found in a large geographic area that extends from Ukraine to Central Europe, Northern Italy, to Western France.
+These figurines have been found across a vast geographical area stretching from Ukraine to Central Europe, Northern Italy, and Western France.

-The author explains that “The rhombus unites in him the idea of the vulva, the uterus (matrix), the mother's belly or the entire female body.”
+The author explains that "The diamond unites within itself the idea of the vulva, the uterus (matrix), the mother's belly or the entire female body."

-However, when the rhombus contains many other rhombuses, with a small central rhombus that is often colored, the meaning becomes completely different!
+However, when the diamond contains many other diamonds, with a small central diamond that is often coloured, the meaning becomes completely different!
 The set of diamonds then represents the eye, attentive and vigilant: an amulet against the evil eye, a belief that is still very much alive in Moroccan culture.

 While weaving, the craftswoman tells, more or less consciously, her story and that of her ancestors.

-For us at Casa Amar, there are even more reasons to deeply love these rugs!
+For us at Casa Amar, these are even more reasons to deeply love these rugs!